ainsleys/derivadex-api-docs/source/includes/main.md

 string | event.strategyId | Strategy ID this order belongs to (e.g. "main")
-string | event.symbol | Symbol for the market this order has been placed (e.g. `ETHPERP`) int | event.bookOrdinal | Numerical value signifying sequence of order placement, which can be used to arrange multiple orders at the same price level to achieve FIFO priority in a local order book address_pre_s | event.traderAddress | Trader's Ethereum address prefixed with the chain discriminant timeValue | event.timeValue | Time value
+string | event.symbol | Symbol for the market this order has been placed (e.g. `ETHPERP`) int | event.bookOrdinal | Numerical value signifying sequence of order placement, which can be used to arrange multiple orders at the same price level to achieve FIFO priority in a local order book address_pre_s | event.traderAddress | Trader"s Ethereum address prefixed with the chain discriminant timeValue | event.timeValue | Time value